 Compounding returns are a real thing, and the stock market is one of the best ways to take advantage of them.

 However, Rental properties actually offer MUCH higher returns, if you do the research and find the right house.

 My first house on Roofstock was an $85,000 single-family home in Alabama.
 For this house, I put 20% down ($17,000) and paid just under $4,000 in closing/loan costs, for a total of just under $21,000 invested upfront.

 If I had put that $21,000 into the stock market, at 8% growth per year I would have earned $190,316 after 30 years, according to this calculator.
-Adding in your initial investment, your stocks would be worth $211,316 in total.
+Adding in your initial investment, the stocks would be worth $211,316 in total.
 You’ll then have to pay taxes on this – we’ll discuss taxes more later, but for most people, they’ll come out to about $25,000, which takes the total down to $186,316.

 Now let’s see how much I’m going to make with my Rental property.